Leading a project: a few tips for smoother execution and higher team adoption

 When we can afford a lot of time and energy to make a decision

-When we can afford not getting a decision in the end
+When we can accept not to get a decision in the end

 When points of view diverge a lot